 Is there an official day when people switch over?

-That's been debated too, and the consensus is that there is no definitive day.
-And there's no rule that makes it that you can't switch back if you regret the error.
+That's been debated, too, and the consensus is that there is no definitive day.
+There's also no rule that says you can't switch back if you regret the error.

 I like my coffee hot all the time no matter what.
 Am I a monster?